AnhTuWally/blue_heller/note.md

     - Console handler print out the simple version of the log
     - File handler print out the verboose version of the log
       - By default the file handler is saved to .logs / debug.log
-- [ ] Add Eisenhower Matrix to UI/webview
+- [X] ~~*Add Eisenhower Matrix to UI/webview*~~ [2023-10-23]
 - [ ] Add the task_timer's note to the UI/webview
+  - The purpose of task_timer's note is like a short diary/note on what was done during that time.
+    - [ ] A button on active task to add note using the single/focus view
+    - [ ] The task timer view need some update + a button to edit the note for that task timer
 - [ ] Add the Project and Task description to the UI/webview
-- [ ] Debug static/js/index,js so that when the user press enter while they are in the project filter, the page will open the most left project

 2023/10/01
 - [ ] Refactoring -> time_tracker/views.py